(Photo by Jamie Clifton)

 WHERE TO HANG OUT WHEN YOU'RE SOBER

 Hangar is one of the most innovative and interesting places in Barcelona’s contemporary art scene.
 It’s an old industrial space that has been redesigned to encourage the creative process.
 You should check out Hangar's calendar as soon as you get to Barcelona as there’s a pile of great events going on there.
 If you’re in town for a bit longer, they also run some courses on how to be an artist, and the teacher is Picasso.
-It’s got 15 studios, video equipment, two sound stages, and various stuff available to hire.
+It’s got 15 studios, video equipment, two sound stages and various bits of kit available to hire.
 Basically, it’s great.

 Raval is the area where the city’s versions of you hang out.
 It’s full of struggling Catalan writers and artists trying to pull each other instead of getting on with their art.